 How Do I Price Handmade Jewelry and Crafts?

 I’ve heard this question asked a million times.
-Most jewelry makers and crafters love designing and creating but have a hard time trying to figure out how to price handmade jewelry and crafts to make a profit.
+Most jewelry makers and crafters love to design and create but have a hard time trying to figure out how to price handmade jewelry and crafts and make a profit.

-Determining a selling price is difficult because there are so many variables such as: cost of goods including your materials and labor, overhead and what the market will bear.
-There is no magic one-size-fits-all pricing formula but there is a method that will allow you to price jewelry confidently.
+Determining a selling price is difficult because there are so many variables such as: cost of materials, labor, overhead, markup and what the market will bear.
+There is no magic “one-size-fits-all” pricing formula but there is a method that will allow you to price jewelry confidently.
 This is how I came up with my pricing handmade strategy.

 When I started making jewelry I had dreams of one day selling to Nordstrom.
 I loved their jewelry department and thought that my designs would fit right in.
 Figuring out a wholesale price was my first step before determining the suggested retail.
 The wholesale would be the absolute lowest that I could charge and still make a profit.
 The store would probably triple their cost to sell at retail.
 If my wholesale price was too high then the items would be too expensive at retail.
 I would compare the prices of similar jewelry and realized there is a lot of competition out there.
 Many items are imported with cheap labor.
 Some of my designer friends did not even charge for labor.
 Yikes!